CO-PIs (co-applicants): UC faculty, staff or graduate students

-Workshop, Symposia and Conference Awards support research development and/or dissemination events hosted at UC Riverside.
-Though ranging in scale and audience, these events bring a variety of UC, national and international scholars together at UC Riverside for one or more days to share research and explore topics of mutual interest in an interdisciplinary environment.
+Workshop, Symposia and Conference Awards support skill-building, research development and/or dissemination events hosted at UC Riverside.
+Though ranging in scale and audience, these events bring a variety of UC, national and international scholars/artists together at UC Riverside (in person or online) for one or more days to learn, share research and explore topics of mutual interest in an interdisciplinary environment.

-Of particular interest are projects that draw upon multiple perspectives and disciplines in order to develop more robust and nuanced understandings of topics than is frequently possible within traditional disciplinary vocabularies, categories, and self-descriptions.
-Though proposals should demonstrate emphasis on the humanities, special consideration will be given to projects that cross humanities disciplinary boundaries by embracing the arts, social sciences, physical sciences, engineering, and other fields of study.
+Of particular interest in these calls are projects that draw upon multiple intellectual traditions and/or interdisciplinary/transdisciplinary fields in order to develop more robust and nuanced understandings of topics than are possible within traditional disciplinary vocabularies, categories, and self-descriptions.
+Though proposals should demonstrate emphasis on the humanities, special consideration will be given to projects that engage the arts, social sciences, physical sciences, engineering, and other fields of study.

-Conference applicants must also apply for a UCHRI Conference Award in the same year.
-(They need not be successful as a condition of award.)
-All awardees are generally expected to seek matching campus contributions of 10% of the awarded amount.
+**Conference applicants must also apply for a UCHRI Conference Awardfor the same project in the same year.
+They need not be successful as a condition of award.

 In addition to humanities-emphasis, interdisciplinary collaboration, and location, the advisory committee looks for intellectually sound, clear, and well-organized proposals that, as the format of the project allows, represent the following values and standards: